d12frosted/elpa-mirror/melpa/efar-readme.txt

-This package provides FAR-like file manager.
+This package provides FAR-like file manager with some extended functionality, like file search, directory comparison, etc.

 To start eFar just type M-x efar.
 When Efar is called with universal argument (C-u M-x efar), default-directory of actual buffer is automatically opened in left panel.

-Press C-? to show buffer with all available key bindings.
+Press <C-e ?> to show buffer with all available key bindings.

-Use M-x customize to configure numerous eFar parameters including key bindings and faces.
+Use M-x customize to configure numerous eFar parameters.